SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 ```

 `addEventHandlerOn:do:` returns the new handler so that we can store to remove it in case.

+#addEventHandlerOn: do: returns the new event handler.  add a #yourself send after to return a BlElement.

 `when:do:` is now deprecated and rewritten as `addEventHandlerOn:do:`
 SD: we should update the following